SamanKhalife/linux-Tutorial/.github/README.md

 [nslookup](<TXT FILES/nslookup.md>)

-## SSH

-## DNS

 ## Firewalls

-Here are the Best Firewalls for Linux for Effective System Protection
+Here are the Best Firewalls for Linux for Effective System Protection(We Mostly use Iptables ,(ufw for regular usages))

 <details>